 I remember when I first learned about writing workshop.
 The philosophy of allowing children to grow in their writing by choosing their own topics, creating text with an inner purpose, and learning through individual conferences brought energy to my classroom.
-Finding the lessons to coordinate a unit of study, though, was overwhelming.
+Trying to find the lessons to coordinate a unit of study, though, was overwhelming.
 I was an amateur, a novice seeking advice from the pros.

 First Steps in Designing Craft Lessons